 - Completed application

-- 3 sets of plans (PDF version emailed to the Department of Planning and Community Development)
+- 1 set of plans (PDF version emailed to the Department of Planning and Community Development)

 - Review Fee

 Once submitted, staff will review the application and comments will be forwarded to the Petitioner noting compliance with Chapter 425, Concept Stormwater Management Plan, and applicable zoning ordinances.
 An onsite meeting with the Petitioner may be required.
 During this time, the Petitioner should notify adjacent property owners and subdivision trustees of the proposed improvements under review.